 inference server start

-The first time this script runs, the DocTR model will be downloaded onto your device.
-The time this will take depends on the strength of your internet connection.
-After the model weights have been downloaded, the weights will be cached locally for use in future inferences.
+When this code runs for the first time, DocTR will be downloaded to your system.
+The amount of time this process will take depends on the strength of your internet connection.

 OCR Error Correction